 A run object MAY contain a property named aggregateIds whose value is an array of zero or more unique (§3.7.2) runAutomationDetails objects (§3.16) each of which describes an aggregate of runs to which this run belongs.

-If aggregateIds is absent, it SHALL default to an empty array.

 For an example, see §3.16.1.

 baselineGuid property